scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 ## Extension methods

-Extension methods are discussed in the [Extension methods section][extension] of the Contextual Abstraction chapter.
-Their main purpose is to let you add new functionality to closed classes.
+There are many situations where you would like to add functionality to closed classes.
-As shown in that section, imagine that you have a `Circle` class, but you can’t change its source code.
+For example, imagine that you have a `Circle` class, but you can’t change its source code.
-For instance, it may be defined like this in a third-party library:
+It could be defined like this in a third-party library:

 {% tabs method_23 %}
 {% tab 'Scala 2 and 3' for=method_23 %}